-These types of feelings often stem from a lack of understanding around what dyslexia is and what it means for the individual child.
+Children with dyslexia often experience anxiety, confusion, and embarrassment when they are diagnosed with dyslexia.
+These feelings often stem from a lack of understanding of what dyslexia is and what it means for the individual child or young person.
 Our ‘Dyslexia and Me’ workshop aims to:

-- Peer to peer learning – we will discover what our peers think of dyslexia and how they cope with their own dyslexia.
+- Peer to peer learning – we will discover what our peers think of Dyslexia and how they cope with their own Dyslexia.

 The workshop is run by at least two of our staff team, who share a wealth of personal and professional experience of dyslexia with the young people who attend Dyslexia and Me seminars.

-- 3rd and 4th class (Primary level)
+- 3rd to 6th class (Primary level)

 - Junior Cycle (1st to 3rd year at Second level)

 Please note that the workshop is for young people only; parents do not attend.